-Always wanted a small pet but not sure what to buy?
+Always wanted a small pet but never sure what to buy or how to start?
 Considering buying a pet rat?
 Read this article written for new petowners to better understand the various pluses and minuses of choosing a pet rat for your home and family.

 Considering buying a pet rat?
 Read this first!

 The rat is one of the most despised creatures on the planet.
 This is mainly because it is responsible for many different problems, but also scares people by its appearance.
 These enterprising critters will live anywhere food and shelter are prevalent.
 What is more, they will eat virtually anything to stay alive.
 While there are many people who despise rats, some people adore them.
 They find them unique and interesting creatures.
 And some people even consider buying a pet rat.
 Before you decide to keep a rat as a pet, be sure to read this article just so you understand the pluses and the potential minuses!

 Why would someone think about buying a pet rat?

 Having a pet rat is fairly rare.
 But those who do keep them generally cherish their little rodents.
 Some only consider owning a rat once in a pet store and see them safely in their little glass display case.
 Another reason people decide to keep a pet rat is if they have them in their property and decide to catch and keep one.

 However, it is important to know that rats can cause serious health problems.
 Plus they can cause destruction to your home.
 Continue reading to find out more about why a rat might not make such a great pet.